 Do you need parent gift ideas?
 Check out this post with lots of easy parent Christmas gifts.
-For volunteer and staff gift tags and lot of FREE printables, check out 10 Free Christmas Printables for the Last Week Before Break!
+For volunteer and staff gift with lots of FREE printables, check out 10 Free Christmas Printables for the Last Week Before Break!

 Planning a bit for January before you leave for break?
 The first week back in January is a great time to write New Year’s resolutions and to set new learning goals!
 Click here for New Year’s activities and ideas for your classroom.